prateekshukla1108/fastai/posts/Lesson-1-Making-a-Cyclist-recogniser.md

 # The Future of deep learning

 If there is something that a human can do pretty quickly even it needs to be an expert then deep learning will be go at it.
 If it is something that takes a lot of logical thought process in an extended period of time then Deep learning will not be able to do it perfectly.

+Remember: The best time to start learning machine learning was yesterday.
+The second best time is now.
+So what are you waiting for?
+Let's teach some computers to see! 🚀

+---

+_P.S.
+No neural networks were harmed in the making of this blog post.
+They were just mildly confused._